-The three primary formats used to tell a life story are a biography, an autobiography, and a memoir.
+The three primary formats of a memory book, used to tell a life story, are a biography, an autobiography, and a memoir.
 Distinguishing between the three can feel a bit confusing since they all share several similarities.
 But there are some distinct differences.

 Simply put, a biography is the life history of an individual, written by someone else.
 An autobiography is the story of a person’s life, written by that person.
 And a memoir is a collection of memories written by the person themselves.

 A biography, also called a bio, is a non-fiction piece of work giving an objective account of a person’s life.
-The main difference between a biography and an autobiography is that the author of a biography is not the subject.
+The main difference between a biography vs. an autobiography is that the author of a biography is not the subject.
+A biography could be someone still living today, or it could be the subject of a person who lived years ago.

 Biographies include details of key events that shaped the subject’s life, and information about their birthplace, education, work, and relationships.
 Biographers use a number of research sources, including interviews, letters, diaries, photographs, essays, reference books, and newspapers.
 While a biography is usually in the written form, it can be produced in other formats such as music composition or film.